 Meanwhile, back on the tour, we next stopped to gaze at Kaneohe Bay from the Nu’uanu Pali Lookout.
 This historic site represents a turning point in Hawaiian history, when King Kamehameha I’s forces drove 400 men to their death over the 985 foot cliffs in 1795.
 When construction commenced for the new highway, digging revealed hundreds of skulls, a grisly reminder of the rocky road to the unification of the islands.

 We then proceeded to the lush and tropical Kualoa Ranch, where scenes from LOST and many movies have been filmed.
 The ranch, originally sold to Dr. Judd by King Kamehameha III, is comprised of 4,0000 acres, and several distinct areas.
 The Morgan Family, direct descendants of Dr. Judd, continues to operate the ranch and consider themselves stewards of the land.
 Still a working cattle ranch, the cattle are herded here and there to different locations to allow filming.
 The Kuoloa Ranch offers their own tours of movie sites.

 Our first stop on the ranch was an idyllic spot at Moli’i Gardens which contains a large pond.
 A pier in very shallow water is where the submarine scenes in LOST are filmed.
-Driving on the highway we saw another long pier where 50 First Dates had some key scenes.
+Driving on the highway we saw another long pier where the movie 50 First Dates had some key scenes.
 We passed the fuselage from LOST under a blue tarp, which comes out of its wrapper only when needed for filming.

 The crown jewel of the sprawling ranch is the Ka’a’awa Valley.
 The HUMMER provided ideal transportation on the off-road trails through the valley.
 We passed filming sites for movies, such as Jurassic Park, Wind Talkers, Godzilla, 50 First Dates, You Me and Dupree and others, 14 movies in all.
 We took delight in touching the tower from LOST, peering down the hill where Hurley drove the blue minivan and finally recognizing the beautiful, long valley that we could never identify.
 The valley, which turned out to be the Ka’a’awa Valley, was mist shrouded, verdant and somehow spiritual, as if the smoke monster could appear at any moment.
 We goofed around taking silly photos with a 6 inch replica of Hurley, using different photographic perspectives to get him to look life sized.
 I did my best imitation of Jurassic Park terror, imitating the children by the log.
 We giggled at the fake-looking footprints of Godzilla and became somber remembering the story of the Windtalkers, the WWII film about Navajo Marines who used their native language as an unbreakable radio code, filmed in a field adjacent to Hurley’s golf course.